 Banks in Singapore have come under pressure as central banks worldwide slash interest rates to support growth and mitigate the economic fallout from COVID-19.
 It’s therefore no surprise that interest rates on popular high yield savings accounts such as DBS Multiplier, OCBC 360, UOB One, and StanChart Bonus$aver have been lowered.
-Most recently, OCBC again cut the interest rate on the 360 account, halving the salary credit bonus across the board.

 Even Singapore Savings Bonds (SSB) – often seen as a better alternative to park your savings as compared to fixed deposits – have not been spared.
 Singapore government bonds have been hitting new record lows in interest rates over the past couple of months.